BathPowerGroup/.github/profile/README.md

 <!-- Tutorial for Github Desktop -->
 ## Tutorial for Github Desktop
-Please refer to this space: [Github Tutorial for Power Group](https://github.com/BathPowerGroup/Github-Tutorial)
+Please refer to this repository: [Github Tutorial for Power Group](https://github.com/BathPowerGroup/Github-Tutorial)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>